Transition Cambridge Wiki Food Projects in Cambridge

 This is a community based project which makes it easy to get started growing more fruit and veg in your own garden.
 The idea is very simple – you get together with friends and neighbours in teams and use a set of Grow Zones resources to plan the changes you want to make.
 Then the team visits each garden one at a time to turn those plans into reality.
 It’s a great way to get you started and to make new friends... like Ground Force - but more fun.

-The Cambridge Grow Zones project was launched on 3rd March so it is early days yet.
-To find out more, for more information, or visit: www.earthabbey.com to view a short video on how Grow Zones has been working in Bristol.
+There is information about the local group here or visit: www.earthabbey.com to view a short video on how Grow Zones has been working in Bristol.
 Or download the leaflet

 Food Share